tdseher/simple-codon-optimizer/README.md

                                  [--display N] [--suppress]
                                  USAGE_TABLE TRANSLATION_TABLE SEQUENCE

+description:
-Optimize 'aa' or 'nt' sequence.
-3 formats for codon usage table are supported.
+  Program to optimize 'aa' or 'nt' sequences.

+  Several formats for codon usage table are supported (See included example files).

   Output is in the format (FREQUENCY, SEQUENCE).

   The program will first check to see if the input SEQUENCE is composed exclusively of 'nt' characters.
 If it is not, then it will check to see if it is made of 'aa' characters.
 Space (' ') characters are allowed in SEQUENCE.

 positional arguments:
   USAGE_TABLE        File containing the codon usage table (counts).